junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The man rushes to their side, pointing the buzzing device in his hand directly at the statues.
 The device gives off an electronic beeping sound.
 Dean keeps trying to steal a glimpse at what he's doing, but doesn't dare to move his gaze away.
 He watches the man from the peripheral of his eyes.

-There is a pitch and turn in the buzzing sound as the man moves his hand around, with an explosion sound as a final touch.
+There is a pitch and turn in the buzzing sound as the man moves his hand around, then an explosion sound as a final touch.
 The cherub statues fly backward a few feet, and shattered to pieces.

 Dean assumes that should mean it is safe to stop staring now.
 He turns his head, pointing at whatever-it-is in the man's hand, and he says, "I want one of these."

 The man waves it around like a kid showing off a new toy that only he has, and he says, "My sonic screwdriver?
-Sorry, limited edition, the only one in the universe."
+Sorry, limited edition, one and only in the universe."

 "What did you do to them?"
 Cas asks from Dean's side.